 The iPad app works like this: The company uses tablet computers that have credit-card readers attached.
 You select what you want to eat and add items to a cart.
-Depending on the restaurant's preferences, the console could show you nutritional information, ingredients lists, and photographs.
+Depending on the restaurant's preferences, the console could show you nutritional information, ingredient lists, and photographs.
 You can make special requests, like "dressing on the side" or "quintuple bacon."
-Just add it on the console, and wait for the waiter to bring it to your table.
+Just add it to the console, and wait for the waiter to bring it to your table.
 When you're through with your meal, you pay on the console, splitting the bill item by item if you wish and paying however you want.
 And you can have your receipt emailed to you.

-What is not clear to me is does the restaurant provide the iPad for use or can the restaurant patron download the iPad app from the App store?
+What is not clear to me is does the restaurant provides the iPad for use or can the restaurant patron download the iPad app from the App store?
 This to me would make more sense to manage costs and give early adopters some free coupons or promotions to promote the use.